 The Washoe (aboriginal Washo) natives were the first humans to inhabit the Lake Tahoe basin and the nearby Sierra Nevada mountain range.
 Historians and archaeologists estimate that Washoe have lived in the Tahoe basin for nearly 10,000 years.
 They lived as nomads, hunting, fishing and gathering seasonal food.
 In autumn, the Washoes moved from near the lake, which they called da ow a ga, to Washoe Lake in Carson Valley for the winter.
-Between 1848 and 1862, the Washoe people estimated 10,000 square miles of lake and surrounding land were taken during the gold and silver rush.
+Between 1848 and 1862, it was estimated 10,000 square miles of lake and surrounding land were taken during the gold and silver rush from the Washoe.

 The natives’ descendants, the Washoe Tribe of California and Nevada, are now trying to reclaim portions of their land.
 Tribe members run the Meeks Bay resort campground and concession north of D.L.
 Bliss State Park.
 The Washoe are reviving their native language, teaching it to preschoolers, while pursuing traditional arts like basketry, dancing, and drumming.

 Duane L. Bliss